elbacilon/activity_smartphone/README.md

 -5.
 Read features.txt file and strip dashes, coma and parenthes to rename "set" column names with valid and descriptive variable names

 -6.
-Merge "subject"", "activity" and "Set" in a single data.frame named "data"
+Merge "subject"", "activity" and "Set" data frames in a single data.frame named "data"

 -7.
 Subset "data" with only the measurements on the mean and standard deviation for each measurement in a data frame named "activity_subject_list"